Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 At the end of the day, London is a place which gets a lot of rain.
 Especially during the colder autumn and winter months.

 There’s no point spending your entire time in the capital hiding away indoors just because of a spot of rain.
-So, do what we Londoners do instead, and grab your brolly and coat and head out to explore the city anyway.
+So, do what we Londoners do instead; grab your brolly and coat and head out into the city anyway.

 Also read: when is the best time to visit London?

 Enjoyed this post on how to spend a rainy day in London?
 Pin it for later: